-CCE Onondaga supports local food production and urban agriculture in Onondaga county through Beginning Farmer and Rancher Development Program!
+CCE Onondaga supports local food production and urban agriculture in Onondaga county through the Beginning Farmer and Rancher Development Program (BFRDP)!

-CCE Onondaga is continuing its partnership with Refugee and Immigrant Self- Empowerment (RISE) through the BFRDP by providing the Syracuse refugee community classroom and hands-on learning in agriculture production.
+CCE Onondaga partnered with Refugee and Immigrant Self- Empowerment (RISE) through the BFRDP by providing the Syracuse refugee community classroom and hands-on learning in agriculture production.
 Additional components of the BFRDP include but are not limited to: business planning, marketing mentorship, English education, increase food security, create safe spaces for cultural exchange, and to provide economic opportunities for north side Syracuse residents.

-Participants from various countries are learning how to farm organically in an urban area under the northeastern US climate, which is dramatically different from their home countries.
-CCE Urban Ag educator works with RISE to provide classroom and hands-on learning for agricultural production.
-The topics include: crop planning, soil fertility, irrigation, integrated pest management, harvest and post-harvest handling, and food safety.
+Participants from various countries learn how to farm organically in an urban area under the northeastern US climate, which is dramatically different from their home countries.
+CCE educators works with RISE to provide classroom and hands-on learning for agricultural production.
+Topics include: crop planning, soil fertility, irrigation, integrated pest management, harvest and post-harvest handling, and food safety.